-Loan Forgiveness Program for Service in Areas of National Need
+Loan Forgiveness for Service in Areas of National Need

-The Loan Forgiveness Program for Service in Areas of National Need is intended to encourage a qualified individual to enter and continue employment in a defined "area of national need."
-The Department will grant loan forgiveness on eligible loans under this program on a first-come, first-served basis, and that loan forgiveness is contingent on the availability of annual federal appropriations.
+The Loan Forgiveness for Service in Areas of National Need is intended to bring more highly trained individuals into certain areas that are defined as being "national need areas."
+The Department will grant loan forgiveness on eligible loans under this program on a first-come, first-served basis, contingent on the availability of annual appropriations.
 This program is currently not funded.
-If the borrower qualifies, not more than \$2,000 of the outstanding balance of the borrower's student loan obligation is forgiven after the completion of each applicable school, academic, or calendar year of employment.
-The maximum amount of forgiveness benefits that a borrower may receive under this forgiveness program is \$10,000 and no borrower may receive forgiveness under this program for more than 5 years of service.

-To qualify under this forgiveness program, a borrower must not be in default on the loan for which forgiveness is sought, and must be employed full time in an area of national need.
-A parent PLUS loan or a Consolidation loan that repaid a parent PLUS loan is not eligible for this type of forgiveness.
+To qualify for this forgiveness program, a borrower must not be in default on the loan for which he or she seeks forgiveness, and must be employed full-time in an area of national need.
+Parent PLUS loans and portions of a Consolidation loan that repaid a Parent PLUS loan are not eligible for this type of forgiveness.

-A borrower is considered to be employed in an area of national need if the borrower meets one of the following requirements:
+A borrower is considered to be employed in an area of national need if the borrower meets the requirements of one of the following: